hydropython/AI-Agent-Job-Assistant/README.md

 ✅ Track job application statuses in **Google Sheets**

 ---
+## **Workflow**
+✅ *Search Jobs: Define your target roles/locations

+✅ Generate Materials: Upload CV to create cover letters

+Apply: Send applications directly from the dashboard

+✅Track: Monitor all applications in real-time
+---
+## **Security Notes**
+All Google integrations use OAuth 2.0

+Email credentials are never stored in plaintext

+User data remains private (no cloud storage)

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+## **Support**
+For issues or questions, please open an issue.

 ## Citations
 The detail report https://app.readytensor.ai/publications/create/a0TkAcBrpkX1/documentation